hablocher/aiusingc/README.md

 # aiusingc
 Adapted source code from the book Artificial Intelligence Using C by Herbert Schildt.
 This is an alpha version, and still working in the code.
 Suggestions are very appreciated.
+I used Eclipse IDE for C/C++ Developers.